 All of us at San Diego Family Care are working hard to help everyone in our communities live happy and healthful lives!
 This vision is more important now during the COVID-19 pandemic than ever before.
-That's why we're actively putting plans and procedures in place to distribute vaccines to those in need when we receive them from the San Diego County Health Department.

 The CDC continues to recommend these everyday preventive actions: